The moment you follow someone, you cease to follow Truth.

 Krishnamurti’s is a (privileged) statement made by someone already free.

 If you follow only yourself — who is NOT yet free — you will probably remain in bondage because — being unfree — you will take things as “freedom” which are not and fail to see the portals to real freedom when they open.

 Get real: If you can’t trust your intuition to steer you away from an unsuitable teacher, you surely cannot trust your intuition to guide yourself on the spiritual path — which has many pitfalls and dead ends which will cost you valuable time and can even harm you.

 You will find the teacher you merit, in accordance with the degree of your sincerity.
 “Sincerity” on the spiritual path is not the strength of your opinions, it is a condition of the heart and discrimination.

-If you want a lightshow or are secretly looking for personal validation, you’ll find someone who offers those things and they will become the places you get stuck.
+If you want a lightshow or are secretly looking for personal validation, you’ll find someone who offers those things and they will become the places where your progress stalls.
 The question is not whether so-and-so is a “false teacher” — are you an authentic student??
 If you travel the path for the pure love of Truth, you’ll find the teacher who mirrors the nascent truth of your own being back to you in a way you can recognize and which draws you evermore-deeply into wholeness and supports you through the brutally-hard parts of the stages of purification which must come before the stages of flowering.

 The authentic teacher wants nothing from you except your freedom, and by apprenticing yourself to such a teacher, his/her freedom CAN rub off on you.
 (See What the Teacher Does.)

 The ‘path’ of freedom leads only to captivity.
 It is the path of discipline that leads to liberty. —Hazrat Inayat Khan